Travel smart and travel cheap; with these travel tips, you can spend less time watching your wallet and more time taking in the sites.

 Packing poorly can cost you...literally.
-If you can't fit everything into your suitcase and need to take two, count on having to pay.
-Fees vary, but 2nd bag service fees (if applicable) usually range in price from $20 to $70.
+It's already hard enough that in this day and age, very few airlines still offer one checked bag for free.
+But if you can't fit everything into your suitcase and need to take two, surely, you should count on paying double.
+Fees vary, but bag service fees (if applicable) usually range in price from $20 to $70 per bag.

-No matter how short your trip, or how close to home you'll be, pack travel insurance.
-You should never travel without it; travel insurance will save you more money should you need to rely on it if you fall ill or are injured, than the premiums you paid.
+No matter how short your trip, or how close to home you'll be, you should never travel without travel insurance.
+The cost of medical treatment abroad can be devastating.
+But if you fall ill or are injured while you're away, travel insurance will save you more money than the premiums you paid.
 Travel insurance is not where you want to cut corners.

-An annual, multi-trip travel insurance policy gives you the emergency medical health insurance coverage you need for each trip you take within a 12 month period.
-Annual travel insurance policies come with a variety of options for trip lengths-one week, two weeks, and one month being the most popular-and can save you money in travel insurance premiums over buying a single-trip policy every time you travel.
+An annual, multi-trip travel insurance policy gives you the emergency medical health insurance coverage you need for each trip you take within a 12-month period.
+Annual travel insurance policies come with a variety of options for trip lengths, with one week, two weeks, and one month being the most popular options.
+If you're a frequent jet-setter, an annual policy can also save you money in travel insurance premiums over buying a single-trip policy every time you travel.

-Travel-sized toiletries are great for helping you travel light, but can be costly.
-Instead of buying these pint-sized travel companions pre-filled, go to the dollar store and buy empty travel-sized containers that you can fill with your favourite product.
-In no time, you'll recoup your initial investment (of about $5) and you can re-use them on all future trips too.
+Travel-sized toiletries are great for helping you travel light, but they can be costly.
+Instead of buying these pre-filled pint-sized travel companions from the drug store, go to the dollar store and buy empty travel-sized containers that you can fill with products you already have at home.
+In no time, you'll recoup your initial investment (of about $5) and you can re-use them on future trips too.

 Call your bank if you're planning on using ABMs while on vacation; you may be surprised at how much this convenience will end up costing you.
 Transaction fees, additional withdrawal fees (for using a non-affiliated ABM), and foreign currency conversion administration fees may all apply.